python-cffi/cffi/doc/source/using.rst

 **ffi.from_buffer(python_buffer)**: return a ``<cdata 'char[]'>`` that points to the data of the given Python object, which must support the buffer interface.
 This is the opposite of ``ffi.buffer()``.
-It gives a (read-write) reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in types str or unicode or bytearray (or buffers/memoryviews on them).
+It gives a reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in types str or unicode or bytearray (or buffers/memoryviews on them).
 It is meant to be used on objects containing large quantities of raw data, like ``array.array`` or numpy arrays.
 It supports both the old buffer API (in Python 2.x) and the new memoryview API.
+Note that if you pass a read-only buffer object, you still get a regular ``<cdata 'char[]'>``; it is your responsibility not to write there if the original buffer doesn't expect you to.
 The original object is kept alive (and, in case of memoryview, locked) as long as the cdata object returned by ``ffi.from_buffer()`` is alive.  *New in version 0.9.*